sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 **NOTE**: You should replace `organization`, `workspaces.name`, and `tags.Owner` to be your own values.

-Now create a small resource to prove everything is working, we'll use SQS for this.
+Now create a small resource to prove everything is working, we will use SQS for this.
 Create a file called `2-sqs.tf`:

 ```hcl